MinglangYin/minglangyin.github.io/_pages/about.md

 Recent News:
 =====
+- (Aug.
+2022) I start my new position as a postdoc in the department of biomedical engineering, Johns Hopkins University.
+- (Jul.
+2022) I have my thesis defense in late July, 2022.
 - (Jun.
 2022) Glad to present our works at [USNC/TAM 2022](https://www.usnctam2022.org/) in Austin!
 - (Mar.
 2022) Check out our new CMAME paper of interfacing finite elements with neural operators!
 [Interfacing Finite Elements with Deep Neural Operators for Fast Multiscale Modeling of Mechanics Problems](https://www.sciencedirect.com/science/article/abs/pii/S0045782522002535)
 - (Mar.
 2022) Check out our CMAME paper, [A physics-informed variational DeepONet for predicting crack path in quasi-brittle materials](https://www.sciencedirect.com/science/article/pii/S004578252200010X)